 Aldrovandi established one of the most acclaimed curiosity cabinets in European history, containing more than 18,000 specimens, according to his written description from 1595.
 A friend once wrote him, "[Signor Contestabile] told me that he had seen so many and various things in your studio that he remained stupefied.
 One can believe that there is no studio similar in all of Europe."
 Ever aware of his own achievements, Aldrovandi once described a young friend's new garden as, "planted with so many exotic plants, which I at one time or another have seen, had, described, and depicted."
 Even better, he had inscribed beneath his portrait, "This is not you, Aristotle, but an image of Ulysses: though the faces are dissimilar, nonetheless the genius is the same."
 He vowed to write only about things he had personally witnessed or examined (and chided Aristotle for passing along unverified information), but didn't always live up to his own pledge.
 (In his book Musaeum Metallicum, he passed along an account of men grazing their sheep in Tartary, sheep who inexplicably turned to stone; he even included a picture.
 He devoted an entire book to monsters, through in fairness, the term "monster" was defined more broadly than it is today.)
-And when he did examine specimens, his own eyeballs sometimes deceived him.
+And when he Aldrovandi did examine specimens, his own eyeballs sometimes deceived him.
 Inspecting a bee drone, he popped it open to find a tiny, perfectly formed ox head.
 (Bees were believed to generate spontaneously from ox carcass rot.)
 The witnesses Aldrovandi summoned to his bee investigations also, conveniently, saw what the esteemed naturalist saw.